Mixed additive modelling of global alien species co-invasions of plants and insects: Data Sources

-Table $ \ref{tab:datastructure} $ reports the structure of our final data, including the selected $ 13094 $ events between $ 1880 $ and $ 2005 $ reported in the ASFR database together with the species and the regions involved.
-The number of the valid dyads species-regions mentioned in the NR is also reported in Table $ \ref{tab:datastructure} $.
+Table~\ref{tab:datastructure} reports the structure of the analyzed data, including the 13,094 invasion events between 1880 and 2005 reported in the ASFR database, together with the number of species and regions involved.
+The number of already occurred species-regions dyads, recorded in NR, is also reported.